Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 ### Resource Utilization

-Resource utilization and power are measured using Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) for Versal (2023.2 version) tools.
+Resource utilization and power are measured using Vivado, vcdanalyze, and Power Design Manager (PDM) for Versal (2023.2 version) tools.

 The registers, CLB LUT, BRAM, URAM and DSP Engine utilization information can be found in the Vivado project if you perform the following steps: